Trade Planner Calculator

 ATR-Based Stop Loss

-Stop-loss mode ATR allows for calculating the stop level based on market volatility.
-The tool fills a volatility-based stop for the selected direction by using a base value and selecting a multiple.
+In stop-loss mode, ATR calculates the stop level based on market volatility.
+The tool calculates and fills a volatility-based stop for the selected direction by using a base value and selecting a multiple.

 Volatility-based stops can help traders avoid pauses that are too close to strategy or market noise.
 They still need a valid strategy, but they do add structure to stop placements.